 |Chicken Hauler ;)||370||236||7|

 |Movers (removal contractor/household)||864||522||28|

 |Safe driving TANKS||717||370||7|

-This is only a few things you can get schooling for.
-But you will have to earn 35 hours of schooling in that 5 year period.
+These are only a few things you can get schooling for.
+But you will have to earn 35 hours of schooling in that five-year period.
 If you have to pay this yourself ….
 How many new drivers will they find in future?
 How many drivers will find themselves without Code 95 on their license?

 The transport industry seems to be asleep if you ask me.